ArtosSystems/docs-legacy/source/index.html.md

 # Getting Started
 <!--- I suppose we should tell people how to build a testing environment on their own machine, step by step? --->
 If this is your first time here, scan this section before digging deeper into the documentation.
 The sections after this page assume you know the basics about the Aventus Protocol.
-For further information, read our Whitepaper here.
+For further information, read our Whitepaper [here](https://aventus.io/doc/whitepaper.pdf) or for a shorter read, our Lightpaper is [here](https://aventus.io/doc/lightpaper.pdf).

 What you can do?